Injury Attorneys | Restoring LivesTM

 As long as you remain vigilant and pay attention to what’s happening in your body, a drug-induced injury doesn’t have to be fatal.
-There are 2 important types of drug-induced injuries to keep an eye out for.
-If you have started a new drug within the last 3 months and are experiencing any of these symptoms, talk to your doctor right away.

 The liver is what filters toxins and other chemicals throughout your body, so when it’s injured, it can be devastating for the rest of the body.
 Additionally, the liver produces enzymes that are integral to digestion.
 Without a functioning liver, dangerous chemicals and compounds can build up in the body and start hurting other organs.

-There are 2 ways that drugs can injure the liver.
+There are two ways that drugs can injure the liver.
 One involves the drugs themselves being directly toxic to the liver; the second involves the drugs getting broken down by the liver into something that ends up hurting it.
 Either case can lead to anything from an elevation in liver enzymes in the blood to liver failure.